soweli-p/repl-driven-development/index.md

 # Interactive development in F#

+Hi all, in this article I wanna show how you can use interactive programming techniques to write software in faster and more enjoyable way.
+Also, we are going to impement simple game in F# and take a look at

 ## What is a REPL now and what it could be

   REPL (read-eval-print-loop) is a simple program which reads code entered by a user, evaluates it and prints back to the user.
 It allows user to actually interact with a language they're working with: they can immediately see results of expressions they type, assign these expressions to variables and reuse variables in further expressions.
 So user can execute what they want step-by-step, quickly test new code, inspecting existing state, etc.